nrc/portable-interoperable/io-traits/README.md

 * OwnedBuf permits reads into uninitialized memory, so there is no need for `read_buf` methods.
 * We must return the buffer since it is moved into the read methods.
 * `read_to_end` takes a `Vec` since it must extend the buffer and `OwnedBuf` is intentionally not extensible.
 * FIXME (open question): the methods take an OwnedBuf with the default allocator.
 If we permit any allocator then we require a generic method and `OwnedRead` cannot be used as a trait object.
 I'm not sure what is the right solution here.
+It's possible `dyn*` helps here, then we can take the allocator as a `dyn*` trait object (which for the common case of a zero or pointer-sized allocator, would not have to allocate).

 `OwnedBuf` is a new type similar in API to [`BorrowedBuf`](https://doc.rust-lang.org/nightly/std/io/struct.BorrowedBuf.html), but which owns its data.
 Since the buffer must be owned by the IO library during the read, it is passed as a buf rather than a cursor; the cursor is still used for writing.
 We use a concrete type rather than a trait to avoid generic methods or trait objects in `OwnedRead`.
 The idea is that any contiguous, owned buffer can be represented as an `OwnedBuf` and can be converted to or from the original type.
 There is provided support for easily converting to and from `Vec<u8>` and `Vec<MaybeUninit<u8>>`.